2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 Emulating Peale's ferocious focus on attitude probably helped Trump plow ahead when his presidential prospects seemed hopeless just weeks before Election Day in 2016.
 The candidate appeared behind in polls and a now-infamous audio recording revealed his toxic comments about women.

-But: "There are no hopeless situations," Peale had counseled, "only people who take hopeless attitudes."
+But "there are no hopeless situations," Peale had counseled, "only people who take hopeless attitudes."

 Obstacles, Peale taught, should never be a deterrent: "You will find they haven't half the strength you think they have."